Cheetah House First Do No Harm Meditation Safety Training

 LEVEL 2D: Courses

-Students complete 4 modules: 2 required modules and 2 others of their choice
+Students complete 4 modules: 2 required modules and 2 electives of their choice

 The Role of the Teacher in Meditation-related Challenges